karlotness/adrt/docs/examples.tomography.rst

 Computerized Tomography
 =======================

 We can solve the Computerized Tomography (CT) problem using the routines in :py:mod:`adrt`.
-For a detailed mathematical description, see standard references\ :footcite:`Nat01` on the topic.
+For a detailed mathematical description, see standard references [#natterer01]_ on the topic.

 Here we will be using SciPy's :func:`scipy.sparse.linalg.cg` routine as illustrated in the :ref:`Iterative Inverse Section <inverse page>`.
 We first